 How to Use Yarrow Salve

-Use this yarrow plant salve on minor cuts, wounds, or burns, to stop bleeding and speed the healing process.
+Use this yarrow plant salve on minor cuts, wounds, or burns to slow bleeding and speed the healing process.

 Yarrow salve is also wonderful for skin care.
-Use it on any dry skin, even severely dry skin that is cracked.
-It will moisturize super dry and flaky areas as well as heal irritation from dry weather.
+Use it on any dry skin, including severely dry and cracked skin caused by natural or chemical elements.

 More Herbal Salve Recipes